bazelruby/rules_ruby/README.md

 ### `bundle_install`

-Installs gems with Bundler, and make them available as a `ruby_library`.
+Installs gems with Bundler, and make them available as a `rb_library`.

 Example: `WORKSPACE`: